Modular Invariant Quark and Lepton Models in Double Covering of $S_4$ Modular Group: A complete model for quark and lepton

 As shown in sections~\ref{sec:lepton-models} and~\ref{sec:quark-models}, the charged lepton masses and the neutrino oscillation data can be explained very well in the $S'_4$ modular symmetry models, and the $S'_4$ modular symmetry can also help to understand the quark mass hierarchies and CKM mixing matrix.
 In this section, we shall investigate the quark-lepton unified models which can explain the experimental data of quarks and leptons simultaneously for certain common value of modulus $\tau$.
 Such kind of models at level $N=3$ has been studied~\cite{Lu:2019vgm,Okada:2018yrn,Okada:2019uoy,Okada:2020rjb} in the literature.
 It is generally not an easy task to construct a quark-lepton unified model.
-After trying many possibilities, we find out a realistic quark-lepton unified model with small number of free parameters, the quark sector is described by \texttt{Model VIII} of section~\ref{sec:quark-models}, we extend the lepton models by introducing higher weight modular forms, and the generalized CP symmetry in combination with $S'_4$ modular symmetry is imposed to match the quark sector.
+After trying many possibilities, we find out a realistic quark-lepton unified model with 15 real free parameters.
+Note that 16 real input parameters~\cite{Lu:2019vgm} or more~\cite{Okada:2018yrn,Okada:2019uoy,Okada:2020rjb} are required to describe the masses and mixing patterns of quark and lepton in the models based on level $N=3$ modular group.
+Consequently our model is the most predictive modular quark-lepton unification model as far as we know at present.